-The transfer price was reported to have fallen significantly in 2014 Q3 (Chart 9).
-Lenders reported that this reflected falls in wholesale and retail funding spreads and reference rates.
+The transfer price was again reported to have fallen significantly in 2014 Q4 (Chart 9).
+Lenders reported that this mainly reflected significant falls in swaps or other reference rates, rather than changes in wholesale and retail funding spreads.
+The transfer price was expected to increase slightly over the next three months, driven by a significant expected increase in swaps or other reference rates and a rise in short-term wholesale funding spreads.